paolosalvatori/ofn-azure-install/README.md

 # Deploying Open Food Network to Azure #

 This repository provides the ARM templates and Bash scripts (scripts) to automate the deployment of the [Open Food Network](https://github.com/openfoodfoundation/openfoodnetwork) (OFN) application server to Azure in the development or production environment.
 [Open Food Network](https://github.com/openfoodfoundation/openfoodnetwork) solution allows to establish an online marketplace for local food which enables a network of independent online food stores that connects farmers and food hubs (including co-ops, online farmers markets, independent food businesses, etc) with individuals and local businesses.
-It gives farmers and food hubs an easier and fairer way to distribute their food.
+It gives farmers and food hubs an easier and fairer way to distribute their products.

 ## Production Environment ##